ryanbressler/CloudForest/README.md

 CloudForest borrows the annotated feature matrix (.afm) and stochastic forest (.sf) file formats from Timo Erkkila's rf-ace which can be found at https://code.google.com/p/rf-ace/

 An annotated feature matrix (.afm) file is a tab delineated file with column and row headers.
+By default columns represent cases and rows represent features/variables though the transpose (rows as cases/observations) is also detected and supported.

-Columns represent cases and rows represent features.
-A row header / feature id includes a prefix to specify the feature type
+A row header / feature id includes a prefix to specify the feature type.
+These prefixes are also used to detect column vs row orientation.

 ```
 "N:" Prefix for numerical feature id.